 Most organizations don't do this.
 They buy AI tools expecting immediate relief and get immediate complexity instead.

-Rachel Torres told me about a recruiter who quit after six months with the new platform.
-"She said she didn't become a recruiter to babysit algorithms.
-She wanted to help people find jobs.
-The AI was supposed to give her more time for that.
-Instead, it gave her more things to check, more exceptions to handle, more explanations to give hiring managers about why the system did something weird."
+SHRM's 2025 Recruiter Sentiment Survey captured the frustration driving turnover: "I didn't become a recruiter to babysit algorithms.
+I wanted to help people find jobs.
+The AI was supposed to give me more time for that.
+Instead, it gave me more things to check, more exceptions to handle, more explanations to give hiring managers about why the system did something weird."
+Organizations report elevated recruiter turnover in the 6-12 months following AI implementation—a hidden cost rarely factored into ROI calculations.

 Part V: The Other Side of the Screen